fulcrumapp/fulcrum-ruby/README.md

 ## Basics

 In general, this API is intended to be a low level wrapper around the Fulcrum API.
-All of the filtering and query parmeters are passed directly through to the HTTP request, so it's best to read the [API documentation](http://fulcrumapp.com/developers/api/) to get a sense of the parameters available for each resource.
+All of the filtering and query parameters are passed directly through to the HTTP request.
+It's best to read the [API documentation](http://fulcrumapp.com/developers/api/) to get a sense of the parameters available for each resource.
 Resource instances are returned from the API as simple hashes.

 When using the `create` or `update` methods on resources, the object passed to the method should be in the same format as a result from calling `find` on that resource.
 For example, you can call `client.records.find(id)` and the result can be used as the parameter for `client.records.update(id, record)`.

 Each of the API resources has an `all` method that can be used to fetch a list of resources.
-The `all` methods accept some basic pagination parameters (`per_page` and `page`) you can use to iterate all of the items.
+The `all` methods accept some basic pagination parameters (`per_page` and `page`) you can use to iterate over the pages.
 Because the index API's are paginated, the result of `all` is not the objects themselves.
-The `all` methods return a `Page` object that has some basic attributes to inspect the pagination extents and an `objects` attribute to give you the actual array of objects.
+The `all` methods return a `Page` object that has some basic attributes to inspect the pagination extents.
+The `objects` attribute returns the actual array of objects.
 Below is a simple example that fetches the first page of records from the API.
 ```ruby

 client = Fulcrum::Client.new(your_api_key)